- National Gallery of Jamaica

 Art Styles in Jamaica

-jamaica is a muse that has inspired talents for centuries
+Jamaica is a muse that has inspired talents for centuries

-In Jamaica, not only is our island bursting with colour, from the misty mountain cliffs, to the tropical jungles and sky blue sea, but so are our people.
+Not only is our island bursting with colour, from the misty mountain cliffs, to the tropical jungles and sky blue sea, but so are our people.
 Coming from all around the globe, with different customs, traditions and stories to tell, it’s no wonder we are creative in everything we do.
 This stands true in our art.

 Experience Our Art At These Attractions